All Episodes

 They can't give up this notion that there's a civil war.

-Now I went on the Today Show today with the uh with the host of the show, Matt Wauer.
+All right, that long-haired maggot-infested FM-type teacher from Aurora, Colorado, trying to get his story out now, went on the Today Show today with the host of the show, Matt Wauer.

-Uh and the Lauer said uh the reaction you got, Jay Benish, uh is it what you expected.
+And Wauer said, the reaction you got, Jay Benish, is it what you expected?

-From the students, yes, from the national media and uh the attention from people all over the country, obviously not.
+Yes, from the national media and the attention from people all over the country.

-My job as a as a teacher is to challenge students to think critically about issues that are affecting our world and our society.
+You know, my job as a teacher is to challenge students to think critically about issues that are affecting our world and our society.

 My job as a teacher is to challenge students to think critically about issues.